hyperledger/besu-docs/docs/HowTo/Find-and-Connect/Configuring-Ports.md

 The P2P port is combined with [`--p2p-host`](../../Reference/CLI/CLI-Syntax.md#p2p-host) and [`--p2p-interface`](../../Reference/CLI/CLI-Syntax.md#p2p-interface) when specifying the [P2P host](../../Reference/CLI/CLI-Syntax.md#p2p-host) and [P2P network interface](../../Reference/CLI/CLI-Syntax.md#p2p-interface).

 !!! info
-    By default, peer discovery will listen on `0.0.0.0:30303` (all interfaces).
-If the device that Besu runs on should bind to a specific interface, use the [`--p2p-interface`](../../Reference/CLI/CLI-Syntax.md#p2p-interface) option to specify the network interface to use.
+    By default, peer discovery listens on `0.0.0.0:30303` (all interfaces).
+If the device that Besu runs on must bind to a specific interface, use the [`--p2p-interface`](../../Reference/CLI/CLI-Syntax.md#p2p-interface) option to specify the network interface to use.

 ## JSON-RPC API